0glabs/0g-da-client/docs/overview-1/README.md

 * Honest custody of complete blob: When the minimal adversarial threshold assumptions of a blob are met for any quorum, then on-chain acceptance of a blob implies a full blob is held by honest DA nodes of that quorum for the designated period.

-The Storage module is largely implemented by the DA nodes, with an untrusted supporting role by the Disperser.
-For more details, see the [Storage module documentation](broken-reference)
+The Storage module is largely implemented by the DA nodes, with an untrusted supporting role by the Disperser.&#x20;

 ## Retrieval